AI Basics for Kids· Lesson 3 of 8

 How Did You Learn to Recognise a Dog?

 You were never given a rule like 'dogs have four legs, fur, a tail, and bark'.
 You saw hundreds of dogs — your parents said 'dog', you noticed patterns — and eventually your brain built its own mental model.
 You can now recognise a dog you have never seen before, in any lighting, from any angle.
-This is exactly how machine learning works — except with far more examples and mathematics.

 Three Ways Machines Learn